Department Chair, Training Director

 Located in the heart of downtown Chicago, Northwestern Memorial Hospital (NMH) provides an outstanding infrastructure for education in psychiatry.
 As an urban tertiary care facility, we serve a diverse population and care for a broad range of patients with severe psychiatric illness providing an exceptional environment for rigorous and challenging training in psychiatry.
 Our program offers a four-year curriculum in general adult psychiatry aimed at preparing graduates for continuing specialty fellowship training and careers in clinical and academic psychiatry.

-All residents complete training in internal medicine and neurology during their first six months of PGY-1 year.
+All residents complete training in internal medicine and neurology during their PGY-1 year.
 Residents may request to complete two months of pediatrics training at Lurie Children’s Hospital in place of two months of internal medicine at NMH.
 The remaining 18 months of the PGY-1 and PGY-2 years are dedicated to acute care training in psychiatry at Northwestern Memorial Hospital, the Jesse Brown Veterans Affairs Medical Center and Lurie Children’s Hospital.
 The PGY-3 and PGY-4 years are focus primarily on outpatient training in psychopharmacology and psychotherapy, while residents explore career interests and develop areas of specialization.
 Real-time, small-group and individual supervision combined with graded autonomy form the key elements of clinical training.
 Elective experiences with our subspecialty clinics, fellowship and research programs and with our community partners allow residents to tailor their education to their interests and career goals.
 Learn more about the residency curriculum.

 A central tenet of our program’s educational philosophy is the notion that excellent clinical training occurs via direct patient care experiences.
 We believe resident physicians should be primary providers for their patients.
 We believe in progressive independence of residents in the care of patients while providing supervision, mentoring and support tailored to individual needs.
 We believe didactic education, case-based learning and simulated experiences augment and bolster self-directed learning and practical clinical experiences.
 We support and promote residents as educators and believe the ability to teach a topic is the apex of mastery.